crowdsecurity/crowdsec/docker/README.md

 * Acquisition: `/etc/crowdsec/acquis.d` and/or `/etc/crowdsec.acquis.yaml` (yes, they can be nested in `/etc/crowdsec`)
 * Database when using SQLite (default): `/var/lib/crowdsec/data`

+### Hub updates

+To ensure you have the latest version of the collections, scenarios, parsers, etc., you can set the variable `DO_HUB_UPGRADE` to true.
+This will perform an update/upgrade of the hub every time the container is started.

+Be aware that if your container is misbehaving and caught in a restart loop, the CrowdSec hub may ban your IP for some time and your containers will run with the version of the hub that is cached in the container's image.
+If you enable `DO_HUB_UPGRADE`, do it when your infrastructure is running correctly and make sure you have some monitoring in place.

 ## Start a Crowdsec instance